sfomuseum/go-geojson-show/README.md

     	A custom Leaflet style definition for point geometries.
 This may either be a JSON-encoded string or a path on disk.
   -port int
     	The port number to listen for requests on (on localhost).
 If 0 then a random port number will be chosen.
+  -protomaps-max-data-zoom int
+    	The maximum zoom (tile) level for data in a PMTiles database.
+Necessary for "over-zooming".
   -protomaps-theme string
     	A valid Protomaps theme label. (default "white") -style string